-This article suits more for a blog, but I've decided to share this information on our articles section.
+This article suits more for a blog, but I've decided to share this information in our articles section.

 I have not found any good article on this topic, or maybe I just can't search properly :(